-As per RBI guidelines, getting your KYC done has been made compulsory from 1st March 2018.
+As per RBI guidelines, to get your KYC done was made compulsory from 1st March 2018.
 Though a lot of you have already got your KYC done, or are in process to do so, many of you maybe at loss when it comes to KYC and its kind.
 To make it simpler for you, below are the types of KYC that can be done, and benefits attached to them.

-You can still opt for non-KYC option, but we highly recommend getting your KYC done to enjoy uninterrupted services and ease-of-use.
+You can still opt for min-KYC option, but we highly recommend getting your KYC done to enjoy uninterrupted services and ease-of-use.